bacdavid/RDF-O/README.md

 ### Random Network Distillation

 - Use a target network (randomly initialized and fixed) and a prediction network which attempts to match the target network
-- Target network is uses more layers than the prediction network to - hopefully - generate an embedding with large variance
+- Target network uses more layers than the prediction network to - hopefully - generate an embedding with large variance

 ### Loss